Saviour1001/Saviour1001/README.md

 - Enhancing my competitive coding skills

-- Exploring Julia and trying to increase its exposure in Competitve Coding and also developing some Julia packages to increase its functionalities.
+- Exploring [Bitcoin Core](https://bitcoincore.org/) under the event of [Summer of Bitcoin](https://summerofbitcoin.org/) and contributing towards it.

 - Mentoring students in open source in the event [Let's Grow More Summer of Code](https://letsgrowmore.in/soc/) and [DevIncept Contributor Program](https://devincept.tech/)